infinum/eightshift-docs/docs/advanced/aliases.md

 ## EightshiftBlocksUcfirst

-Converts the first letter of the string to uppercase.
+Converts the first letter of a string to uppercase.

 ```js
 import { ucfirst } from 'EightshiftBlocksUcfirst';